DataBiosphere/terra-cli/CONTRIBUTING.md

 For example, consider the project that external resources are created in.
 The Broad deployment uses a project in Broad GCP org; Verily deployment uses a project in Verily GCP org.

+#### Troubleshooting

+If you see `Connecting to Docker daemon failed.
+Check that Docker is installed and running.` on Linux and this is the first time you're running tests on your machine, try `sudo chmod 666 /var/run/docker.sock`.

 #### Debugging tips